untapped-inc/sema-docs/docs/getting-started.md

 * Open your MySQL Workbench
 * Go to File > Open SQL Script...
 * Find your repository folder and choose the file database > create_schema.sql
-* In the editor, add these two lines at the top of the file:
 * Go to Query > Execute (All or Selection).
 It will run the script and create your new database

 !!! note ""